fender/dmeapp/README.md

 So you want to develop huh?
 Well you're in luck.
 Using Grunt, we've made it simple to automate the development workflow of a large front-end app such as this.

-In the root directory, running `grunt` will go through the following process.
+Running `grunt` in the root directory will build a development environment for dmeapp by going through the following steps.

 1. `dist` is cleaned (i.e. deleted).
 2. Our custom scripts are checked for syntax errors with [JSHint](www.jshint.com).